 What can I do with the APP?

-Whether you're editing automatically or manually, the DJI and Insta360 APPs are full-featured and easy to use, so you don't have to worry about how to quickly edit your video after recording, and the DJI Mimo and Insta360 APPs are similar in terms of operating experience.
-For reference, this is what I did with the Insta360 GO Ultra Recorded videos are automatically edited and processed via the Insta360 APP:
+Whether editing automatically or manually, both DJI and Insta360 apps are feature-rich and easy to use, so you don't need to worry about how to quickly edit your videos after recording.
+The user experience of DJI Mimo and the Insta360 app is also very similar.
+For reference, here's a video I recorded with the Insta360 GO Ultra and automatically edited using the Insta360 app:

 APP Connection Stability